sbrugel/cisc361-project/README.md

 We used a struct to hold all the data for the System, including current time, total/available memory, etc, since it would make organization easier and make our code more readable.
 There is also a Job struct used for a similar purpose.

-All of the queue types - hold, ready, wait, and complete - are bundled into one class, JobQueue.
+All the queue types - hold, ready, wait, and complete - are bundled into one class, JobQueue.
 Each queue is given a sort type and a name (for printing).
 Jobs are stored in this class in a Queue, which has peek, push, clear, and pop functions.
 There is also a sort function which sorts the jobs in the queue, based on the sorting type:

 `FIFO` - Sort jobs by when they arrived